Religion in Lebanon: Figures

+Saint Sharbel Makhlouf (1828-1898), born as Yousef Antoun Makhlouf, in the village of Bkaakafra (North Lebanon).
+Saint Sharbal belonged to the Maronite community.
+He became Lebanon's first saint canonized by the Roman Catholic Church in 1977.
+There are little to no sources authored by himself; his younger life is lightly documented.
+Makhlouf was the youngest in a family of five children.
+His family lived in a rural mountain village.
+On 25 February 1950, his tomb was re-opened and his body remained still intact after 52 years.
+In the second investigation, files indicated that 2,200 miraculous events were recorded over a two-year period.
+By 1955, the Monastery of Saint Maron received more than 300,000 letters and thousands of pilgrims visiting the site.
+In December 2025, Pope Leo XIV became the first pope to visit Saint Sharbel Makhlouf in the Mount Lebanon region.

 Freedom of religion

 According to Article 9 of the Lebanese Constitution, all religions and creeds are to be protected and the exercise of freedom of religion is to be guaranteed providing that the public order is not disturbed.
 In 2023 and 2024, Freedom House gave Lebanon a score of 3 out of 4 for freedom of religious expression.

 An individual may change religions if the head of the religious group the person wishes to join approves of this change.
 Religion is encoded on national identity cards and noted on ikhraaj qaid (official registry) documents, and the Government complies with requests of citizens to change their civil records to reflect their new religious status.
 In Lebanon, proselytizing is not punishable by law in contrast to many countries in the Arab World.

 Unrecognized groups, such as Baháʼís, Buddhists, Hindus, and some evangelical denominations, may own property and assemble for worship without government interference.
 However, they are disadvantaged under the law because legally they may not marry, divorce, or inherit property in the country.